I8SumPi/goldencodecave/README.md

 ```sh
 ./goldencodecave -f target.exe -sc reverse_tcp_x86.bin
 ```
-* If you to search more or less than 250 bytes, you can specify the size. (if you specify a shellcode file, this arg will be ignored)
+* If you want to search more or less than 250 bytes, you can specify the size. (if you specify a shellcode file, this arg will be ignored)
 ```sh
 ./goldencodecave -f target.exe -s 400
 ```